A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-3. Layer the homogenate onto a sucrose or Percoll gradient and centrifuge to separate the organelles based on their density.
+4. Density Gradient Centrifugation (Optional but Recommended): Layer the collected supernatant from differential centrifugation onto a sucrose or Percoll density gradient and centrifuge.
+This step further purifies the organelles based on density.

 Significance: